Callmecharis/STUDENT-DATA/README.md

 ## EXPLORATORY DATA (EDA)
 a data analysis method that uses visual displays and statistical tools to explore data sets for patterns, relationships, and anomalies.
 The goal of EDA is to learn about the data, rather than to confirm a hypothesis.
 EDA is an iterative process that involves: Data collection and cleaning Visualizing data Identifying patterns and anomalies Generating hypotheses EDA involved the exploring of the data with visualisation on Power BI to answer some questions about the data such as;The data can be used to analyze student performance, explore factors affecting academic outcomes, and provide insights to help students choose suitable educational paths. student performance can be evcaluated based on several that affects student performance factors such as; location, parental involvement, internet access, guardian, study time, tutoring, school types, attendance, extra curicular etc.
 ```
+## KEY INSIGHT/INFERENCE
+The dataset is intended for use in educational research, machine learning projects, and statistical analysis to identify trends and actionable insights for improving student success.
+THrough visualisation of data of Power BI excel function i have deduce
+i. student total score by gender
+ii. student  total score by location
+iii. students total
+iv.
+Top 5 students by location and total score
+v. student performance by parental involvement
+vi. count of science student
+vii. sum of total score by student group
+viii. sum of student performance by internet access and gender
+ix
+student performance rate by study time

+## CONCLUSION